JoshMiele/SKDTools/readme.md

 SKDtools is NOT a screen reader.
 We assume that you already have a means of accessing the text of your computer screen.

-*System Requirements
+# System Requirements

-Before downloading and installing SKDtools, please be sure that your system satisfies the following requirements -Sound Blaster-Compatible sound card and/or Graphics-capable Braille embosser
+Before downloading and installing SKDtools, please be sure that your system satisfies the following requirements
+* Sound Blaster-Compatible sound card and/or Graphics-capable Braille embosser
--Matlab 6.0 (R12) or later version of Matlab (Note: Some student versions of Matlab may not be compatible with SKDtools)
+* Matlab 6.0 (R12) or later version of Matlab (Note: Some student versions of Matlab may not be compatible with SKDtools)
--Matlab Signal-Processing Toolbox
+* Matlab Signal-Processing Toolbox
--Matlab Image-Processing Toolbox
+* Matlab Image-Processing Toolbox

-*Downloading and Installing SKDtools
+# Downloading and Installing SKDtools

 1. Install Matlab 6.0 or later and verify that it works properly.